 STEP 4 - CHECK YOUR TIMETABLE

-You must complete the Online Enrolment by 1pm AEST, Friday 26 May 2023 to be able to view your timetable when it is officially released.
-Enrolling after 1pm AEST, Friday 26 May 2023 may prevent you from starting classes on time.
+You must complete the Online Enrolment by 1pm on Friday 17 July 2026 to be able to view your timetable when it is officially released.
+Enrolling after 5pm on Friday 17 July 2026 will delay your timetable by 1-2 working days.

 You will not be able to choose your own Timetable e.g. date and time.
-The class schedule is created in advance and it's either in the morning or afternoon, depending on the course.
+The class schedule is created in advance and it's either in the morning or afternoon.

 VIEW YOUR TIMETABLE